KAHU-radar/.github/technical-overview/README.md

 # Onboard system

-There are currently two possible onboard set-ups, depending on whether your radar is one of the [OpenCPN supported models](https://github.com/opencpn-radar-pi/radar_pi/wiki).
+There are currently two possible onboard setups, depending on whether your radar is one of the [OpenCPN supported models](https://github.com/opencpn-radar-pi/radar_pi/wiki).

 ## 1. OpenCPN set-up